michelou/dotty-pandoc/docs/docs/reference/contextual/multiversal-equality.md

  - Primitive numeric types can be compared with subtypes of `java.lang.Number` (and _vice versa_).
  - `Boolean` can be compared with `java.lang.Boolean` (and _vice versa_).
  - `Char` can be compared with `java.lang.Character` (and _vice versa_).
- - Two sequences (of arbitrary subtypes of `scala.collection.Seq`) can be compared with each other if their element types can be compared.
+ - Two sequences (arbitrary subtypes of `scala.collection.Seq`) can be compared with each other if their element types can be compared.
 The two sequence types need not be the same.
- - Two sets (of arbitrary subtypes of `scala.collection.Set`) can be compared with each other if their element types can be compared.
+ - Two sets (arbitrary subtypes of `scala.collection.Set`) can be compared with each other if their element types can be compared.
 The two set types need not be the same.
  - Any subtype of `AnyRef` can be compared with `Null` (and _vice versa_).